 Extremely low-income households are defined as households earning less than 30 percent of area median income (AMI).
 In Santa Clara County, 30% AMI is the equivalent to the annual income of \$39,900 for a family of four.
-Many households with multiple wage earners - including food service workers, fulltime students, teachers, farmworkers and healthcare professionals - can fall into lower AMI categories due to relatively stagnant wages in many industries.
+Many households with multiple wage earners - including food service workers, full-time students, teachers, farmworkers, and healthcare professionals - can fall into lower AMI categories due to relatively stagnant wages in many industries.
 Because these households have highly limited incomes, deep income targeting is needed to provide housing affordable to extremely low-income households.
-Some extremely low- income households may benefit from specific housing solutions such as housing with supportive services, transitional housing, low barrier navigation centers, single-room occupancy units and rent subsidies (e.g. Section 8 vouchers and Milpitas' Rent Assistance Program).
+Some extremely low- income households may benefit from specific housing solutions such as housing with supportive services, transitional housing, low barrier navigation centers, single-room occupancy units, and rent subsidies (e.g. Section 8 vouchers and Milpitas' Rent Assistance Program).

-As shown in Figure A-14, 13 percent, or about 3,067 households, are in the extremely low-income level.
-Although figures for Santa Clara County are similar to Milpitas, the County has a slightly larger proportion of extremely low-income households overall.
-Extremely Low-Income Households disproportionately need home-buying subsidies, single-room occupancy or shared housing, or rent subsidies such as housing choice vouchers.
+As shown in Figure A-145, 13 percent, or about 3,0672,942 households, are in the extremely low-income level category.
+Although figures for Santa Clara County and Bay Area region are similar to Milpitas, the County and region has have a slightly larger proportion of extremely low-income households overall.
+Extremely Llow-ilncome Households households disproportionately need home-buying subsidies, single-room occupancy or shared housing, or rent subsidies such as housing choice vouchers.

-FIGURE A-14: HOUSEHOLDS BY HOUSEHOLD INCOME LEVEL
+FIGURE A-15: HOUSEHOLDS BY HOUSEHOLD INCOME LEVEL